Tuesday Money rules - Budget Reconciliation

 v) Inheritance and wealth taxes are not addressed in this model.

 vi) Corporate income taxes are not fully addressed in this model, but note the leveling of rates for wages, dividends, business and rental income in ii) above.
-Suggest that dividends paid to U.S.
+We suggest that dividends paid to U.S.

 persons are not taxable to the corporation (only to the recipient), but corporate profits retained for

 re-investment are taxable at same rate as lowest personal bracket (1) above.

 - Tuesday Money - full description (PDF, 7 pages)